baksben/E-commerce-churn-pipeline/README.md

 #### Evaluation

-There is Metric class with variious methods for each metrics.
+There is Metric class with various methods for each metrics.
 To develop new one developer should create relevant function add it to calculate_score method's score_dict object with key and value as reference pointer to the function.
 Also must specify in if else part whether it uses preicted probabilities or class to calculate metric.